phflot/ERP_alignment/README.md

 $ git clone https://gitlab.com/manuelchristophkohl/aspr-erp-image-denoising.git
 ```

-If you use the BM3D functions in this repository for your work, please additionally cite
+If you use the BM3D functions in this repository for your work, please cite

 ## BM3D demo software for image/video restoration and enhancement
 Public release v1.9 (26 August 2011)